alimaldonado/alimaldonado/README.md

 and I'm a Web Developer from México.

-- 🔭 I’m currently working on a Gatsby JS tutorial.
-Stay tuned!...
+- 🔭 I’m currently working on a [FastAPI fullstack sample project](https://github.com/alimaldonado/cleanings-app)!...
 - 🌱 I’m currently learning everything!!! but right now I'm hyped by [FastAPI](https://github.com/tiangolo/fastapi), and [Rust](https://github.com/rust-lang/rust)
 - ~~💬 Ask me about Your Car's Extended Warranty~~
 - ⚡ Fun fact: I love *American Gods*, *Lord of the Rings* and  *Song of Ice and Fire* (GoT TV show's ending was lame, tho)
-- 📫 How to reach me: comming soon...
+- 📫 How to reach me: [send me an email!](mailto:alimaldonado1995@protonmail.com)...
 <!--
 **alimaldonado/alimaldonado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.